ibm-cloud-docs/containers/ts-ingress/ts-ingress-debug.md

 ## Step 4: Ping the ALB subdomain and public IP addresses
 {: #ping}

 Check the availability of your Ingress subdomain and ALBs' public IP addresses.
-Additionally, ensure that the Cloudflare multizone load balancer can access your ALBs to health check them.
+Additionally, ensure that the Akamai multizone load balancer can access your ALBs to health check them.
 {: shortdesc}

 1. Get the IP addresses (classic) or hostname (VPC) that your public ALBs are listening on.